Arad7/Onering-sdk-demo/README.md

 2. Install the generated SDK:
    ```
    pip install ./output/python
-3. Go to examples folder and run the demo:
+3. Go to the examples folder and run the demo:
    ```
    cd output/python/examples
    python demo.py